petros3432/SLSimonSays/README.md

 * When the user wants to terminate the game AND the URL, it is advised to release the operating URL using HARD RESET.
 This will release the URL and the former communication with every browser won't be operational.

 * To generate a new URL the user has to press the triangle button( Δ ) at the bottom-center of the tablet in Second Life.
 This will generate a new URL and it will display it through in-game chat, like before.
-From there, the previous steps in sector 2.1 and 2.2 are applicable.
+From there, the previous steps in sectors of **Smartphone Web Browser** and  **Any other kind of Web Browser** are applicable.

 ## IMPORTANT